FlowFuse/website/src/handbook/customer/marketing/blog.md

 ### Scheduling a blog post

 By setting a future date, the blog post will be automatically scheduled for publication on the specified date.
 This allows contributors to plan ahead and coordinate blog posts with events or marketing strategies.
-The post will be published at the next deploy after the `date` is set, a daily deploy is done at noon GMT.
+The post will be published at the next deploy after the `date` is set, a daily deploy is done at 10:00 am GMT.

 Feel free to request reviews and merge your blog post when it's ready, even if the publication date is set in the future.
 This provides the flexibility to collaborate, make revisions, and ensure the content is polished well before it goes live.
 The post, to be published in the future, will be rendered when developing locally and on deployment previews.